 One word and a movie played in your mind’s eye.
 It’s a game you can play.
 Try these words: Arctic, Tucson, Santa.
 Three words, three different images – a cold desolate landscape, a shooting outside a Safeway store and a big fat man in a red and white suit.
 Your brain needs very little material to produce lots more.

 Search engines have made many of us think that keywords matter only to people who type stuff in search boxes.
 Indeed, many website owners focus on keyword strategies to get them to the top of Google, for instance.
-Whilst tools like Market Samurai will certainly help you in the battle with other websites for search supremacy, they can take your mind away from what’s important – connecting with people.
+Whilst SEO tools will certainly help you in the battle with other websites for search supremacy, they can take your mind away from what’s important – connecting with people.

 So, consider not only the keywords that work for search engines but the ones that also work for people.
 After all, a search engine only presents your material – it is people who will engage with it.

 As the Chinese delegation proved yesterday, they keywords you need are the ones that trigger images immediately and which also have an emotional impact.
 One word – panda – not only presents an immediate and clear image, it also has emotive value.
 When you combine both of those features in your keywords you engage your reader’s brains on a different level to “ordinary” keywords.

 So here’s a way you can make this all work for your website.

 1. Check your keywords in Google’s Keyword Tool